dcmi/dctap/TAPprimer.md

 |dct:date|Publication date|true|false|
 |dct:extent|Pages|false|false

+The values `true` and `false` are treated as case insensitive.
 Other cardinality options such as "recommended" or "mandatory if applicable" may be included in the `notes` column.
 Alternately, a community may wish to express those by adding columns and elements to extend the TAP.

 ### Property value types